-Woman Sues Florida Fraternity for Sharing Explicit Videos Without Her Consent
+University Suspends Fraternity After Woman Sues Over Explicit Video Shared Without Her Consent

-A woman has filed a lawsuit against a University of Central Florida (UCF) fraternity, accusing its members of circulating “revenge porn” and sharing nude photos and videos of women on a secret Facebook page without their consent.
+The University of Central Florida suspended a fraternity on Friday, days after a woman filed a lawsuit accusing members of the fraternity of circulating “revenge porn” and sharing nude photos and videos of women on a secret Facebook page without their consent.

 Kathryn Novak filed the lawsuit against the Delta Sigma Phi fraternity and five of its members in federal district court in Florida on Wednesday.
 She is being represented by Michael Avenatti, the attorney who has gained prominence this year while representing adult film star Stormy Daniels in her lawsuit against President Donald Trump.